 COVID-19 changed the way people travel.
 It also impacted the way hospitality and lodging providers are permitted to operate by local governments.
 At this time, there are various government-imposed strict restrictions impacting lodging guests' experience in Vermont.
 Our Policies and House Rules reflect these restrictions and offer the utmost clarity of our approach to creating a safe, comfortable, and pleasant environment in these unprecedented times.

 This page contains the following details: 1.
 Our Approach to Cleanliness & Your Safe Experience at our B&B 2.
 Vermont Travel-Related Guidance & Your Stay with Us 3.
 Cancellations & Rescheduling 4.
 Vermont: What's Open, What's Not 1.
 OUR APPROACH TO CLEANLINESS & YOUR SAFE EXPERIENCE AT OUR B&B

 We assure you that Heart of the Village always has and continues to offer a wonderful guest experience that is as safe and healthy as possible.
-Thousands of delightful courteous guests stayed with us BC ("before Corona") and several fantastic happy guests stayed with us since our reopening in late May 2020.
+Thousands of delightful courteous guests stayed with us BC ("before Corona") and several fantastic happy guests stayed with us since our post-lockdown reopening in June 2020.
 Our 5-star reviews speak for themselves.
 We continue to offer our enjoyable level of experience within the limits imposed by the State of Vermont and in accordance with applicable actual federal and Vermont state laws.

 We introduced a 48-hour window between stays in the same room in addition to our already rigorous cleaning and disinfecting procedures.
 We maintain cleanliness throughout the entire property - from the entryway where all guests' outside shoes remain away from clean interior space, to meticulously cleaned en suite bathrooms, to regularly sanitized door lock keypads and other surfaces.
 Our disinfection cleaning standards are based on recommendations from experts and government health organizations.
 However, we hope you understand that we cannot make any guarantees, nor can anyone else.

 While we do collect a certain amount of personal data as part of the reservation process, we protect all such data and do not share it with anyone unless we are legally required/forced to do so.